 The selection process is not a judgment of personal morals and behavior, providing the latter do not negatively affect the professional conduct of the candidate and the public image of Country Music.

-No one will ever know what definitively happened that night 42 years ago just as
+No one will ever know what definitively happened that night in November 1973 just as

-no one will know all the details of New Year’s Day 1953.
+no one will know every detail of New Year’s Day 1953.
 Gram Parsons lived in an

 undeniably divisive time, a world between the worlds.